U.S. Winter Weather Outlook - NewsBreak

-MINNEAPOLIS (WCCO) — If you’re heading out the door Monday morning, it’s best to layer up.
+MINNEAPOLIS (WCCO) — Temperatures start pretty chilly Monday, and won’t get much warmer.

-Meteorologist Riley O’Connor reports that temperatures start pretty chilly, and won’t get much warmer.
-High temperatures aren’t expected to get above the mid-40s.
+According to the WCCO Weather Team, high temperatures aren’t expected to get above the mid-40s.
+Expect that to be accompanied by clouds and breezy conditions.

-To the north, some sprinkles and snow showers could happen in the early afternoon.
-Clouds will thicken up into the evening across the state.
+To the northeast, some sprinkles and snow showers could happen in the early afternoon.

 Election Day on Tuesday looks to be even colder, with high temps in the low-40s.